Quasi-graphs, zero entropy and measures with discrete spectrum: Dynamics on quasi-graphs

 \begin{proof} It suffices to construct strictly increasing sequences $s_n,k_n$ of positive integers such that each $f^{k_n}$ has an $s_n$-horseshoe and $\liminf_{n\to\infty}\frac{1}{k_n}\log (s_n)\ge \htop(f)$.
 We shall prove the conclusion by performing induction on the maximal order of quasi-arcs in $X$.

 If the maximal order of quasi-arcs in $X$ is zero, i.e., $X$ is a graph, then the result is just Theorem~\ref{thm:LM93}.
 Now assume that the result holds for all quasi-graphs with quasi-arcs of order at most $k$.
-Let $X$ be a quasi-graph with $k+ 1$ the maximal order of quasi-arcs in $X$.
-Fix a presentation $X=G^*\cup \bigcup_{j=1}^n L_j$ provided by Theorem~\ref{thm:dec-qg}.
-Fix a continuous map $f\colon X\to X$ satisfying $\htop(f)>0$.
-Since topological entropy of $f$ over $X$ and that restricted to the closure of all recurrent points (so-called \textit{Birkhoff center}) are the same (e.g., see \cite{ALM}) and by Proposition~\ref{prop:quasi-graph-onto} the set $\bigcap_{n=0}^\infty f^n(X)$ is also a quasi-graph, without loss of generality we may assume that $X=\bigcap_{n=0}^\infty f^n(X)$, in particular, $f$ is surjective.
+Let $X$ be a quasi-graph with $k+ 1$ being the maximal order of quasi-arcs in $X$.
+Fix a presentation $X=G^*\cup \bigcup_{j=1}^n L_j$ provided by Theorem~\ref{thm:dec-qg} and let $f\colon X\to X$ be a continuous map satisfying $\htop(f)>0$.
+Since the topological entropy of $f$ and the one of $f$ restricted to the closure of all recurrent points (so-called \textit{Birkhoff center}) are the same (e.g., see \cite{ALM}), and since by Proposition~\ref{prop:quasi-graph-onto} the set $\bigcap_{n=0}^\infty f^n(X)$ is also a quasi-graph, without loss of generality we may assume that $X=\bigcap_{n=0}^\infty f^n(X)$, in particular, $f$ is surjective.